cwendorf/EASI/B-TutorialExamples/Factorial/README.md

 ### Overview of the Examples

-The **Factorial** documents and files analyze an example of a two-factor between-subjects design.
+The **Factorial** files analyze an example of a two-factor between-subjects design.
 These analyses include the following:

 - Analyses of Multiple Groups (equivalent to one-sample analyses of each level of the design)
 - Analyses of Marginal Means (equivalent to one-sample analyses of the marginal means)